erikeichmuller/SJTicketOptimizer/README.md

 # SJTicketOptimizer
-This project aims to help SJ and customers to SJ by optimizing available tickets and sets on fully booked trips with trains through web scraping.
+This project aims to help SJ and customers to SJ by optimizing available tickets and seats on fully booked trips with trains through web scraping.

 ## Overview